corsairmarks/combined_silfae_revisited/mod/README.md

 I was inspired to extend the original mod when I saw [Endugu](https://steamcommunity.com/profiles/76561198037630876/myworkshopfiles/)'s [expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=1584824947) of [Silfae](https://steamcommunity.com/profiles/76561198021525667/myworkshopfiles/)'s [Animated Xirmian Portraits](https://steamcommunity.com/workshop/filedetails/?id=881118424).
 Modular mods that require downloading the original mod(s) help give credit where credit is due.

 An extra special thanks to Silfae for creating and sharing so many detailed, animated portraits for the community.

-# TODO add notes about incompatibility with Silicoids
-# Also add note to Silicoids

-# TODO overwrite pop_jobs (blah) + triggers, add notes about jobs overrides

-# event on_tech_increased that upgrades them all to the new trait? leave old ones able to be modded (apply template) but special trait(s) can't be removed
-# on_tech_increased to upgrade trait levels automagically (and convert all references - yay ezmode)

-# TODO: could add country modifier during a war with +happiness for warriors, -happniess for ganglions

-# TODO: Holofrixit consume energy, probably need to edit pop_categories (no food)

-# TODO: Xechiros will only take ruler jobs
-# TODO: require corresponding traits for each leader role
-# => override

-# Caste-restricted leaders

-# Battle Thrall military leaders for ?